mshilts1/micro4R/README.md

     #> 6 6     TACGTAGGTCCCGAGCGTTGTCC… Bacter… Bacil… Baci… Lact… Strep… Stre… <NA>

 It’s a bit squished, but you can see this information is more human-friendly here.
-Each ASV has been given a taxonomic assignment the lowest taxonomic level the taxonomy assigner was confident of.
+Each ASV has been given a taxonomic assignment to the lowest taxonomic level the taxonomy assigner was confident of.

 ### Step 4: Metadata